Daily Emotional Check-In Templates You Can Use With the Mood Meter

 Which feeling do I want to carry over into tomorrow?

 People can develop long-term emotional awareness and identify emotional patterns with the aid of these check-ins.
+Read more about emotion regulation strategies you can try today.

 Matching the RULER Method with Check-In Templates